 Abstract

-Large-scale whole genome and exome sequencing holds great promise for the interpretation of protein structures.
-However, because protein-coding regions are under high selective constraints, their sequences are extremely conserved and variants occur at low frequencies, such that there is often insufficient statistics for downstream population genetics (popgen) calculations.
-To address this problem, we develop the MotifVar approach, which uses the modular structure of repeat protein domains (RPDs) to amplify popgen signals.
-In particular, we are able to aggregate variants at the codon level within the human population and compute popgen metrics to identify important positions of a RPD that show stronger conservation signals.
-This allows us to compare conservation directly over different evolutionary timescales.
-It also enables us to readily visualize popgen measures on protein structures.
-We make available the MotifVar results for RPDs as an online resource (http://motifvar.gersteinlab.org) and illustrate its applicability through a case study on the tetratricopeptide repeat.
+Large-scale genome sequencing holds great promise for the interpretation of protein structures through the discovery of many functional variants in the human population.
+However, because protein-coding regions are under high selective constraints, variants occur at low frequencies, such that there is often insufficient statistics for downstream calculations.
+To address this problem, we develop the MotifVar approach, which uses the modular structure of repeat protein domains to amplify population-genetic signals.
+In particular, we are able to aggregate variants at the codon level to identify important positions in repeat domains that show strong conservation signals.
+This allows us to compare conservation over different evolutionary timescales.
+It also enables us to visualize population-genetic measures on protein structures.
+We make available the MotifVar results as an online resource (http://motifvar.gersteinlab.org) and illustrate the approach through a case study on the tetratricopeptide repeat.

 Introduction